globulon/fluid-organisation-whitepaper/README.md

 ## 📄 File List

-- `The Fluid Organisation_ A Flywheel of Flow.pdf` – Full whitepaper
+- `The Fluid Organisation_ A Flywheel of Flow.pdf` – Full V1 whitepaper
+- `main.tex` the new working latex file
 - `diagrams/` – Supporting visuals: flow model, metric maps
 - `README.md` – This file

 ---
+## ⚙️ Use Latex to compile the Main file

 Compile the latex file using the following command

 ```latexmk -pdf -outdir=out main.tex```